MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/resourcecandidate.md

 ## -description

-Represents a single possible value for a given [NamedResource](namedresource.md), the qualifiers associated with that resource, and how well those qualifiers match the context against which it was resolved.
+Represents a single possible value for a given resource, the qualifiers associated with that resource, and how well those qualifiers match the context against which it was resolved.

 ## -remarks